castorini/pygaggle/docs/experiments-msmarco-passage.md

 If you were able to replicate these results, please submit a PR adding to the replication log!

+## Replication on Colab

+For users without local GPU resources, Colab is a good solution.

+There is a [notebook](https://github.com/castorini/pygaggle/blob/master/notebooks/pygaggle_Colab_demo.ipynb) containing instructions about how to deploy pygaggle on Colab.

 ## Replication Log

 + Results replicated by [@MXueguang](https://github.com/MXueguang) on 2020-05-22 (commit [`69de7db`](https://github.com/castorini/pygaggle/commit/69de7db843bbe9201113c4d94c9e90be36094350)) (Tesla P4)